ericanastas/ericanastas.com/_projects/SOM/sap.md

 title: Sichuan Aviation Plaza
 summary: placeholder summary
 coverImage: /images/som/sap/Podium.jpg
-tags: ["Revit", "Revit Modeling", "Revit Support", "Sichuan Aviation Plaza"]
+tags: ["Revit", "Revit Modeling", "Revit Support"]
 date: "2011-10-10"
+project: Sichuan Aviation Plaza
 ---

 I worked with the team designing this 45 story office tower in Sichuan China providing training and support for Revit.
 I was also responsible for developing some of the more advanced families used by the project.
 In addition, I developed custom scripts using the Revit API to [automatically generate the project's enclosure model](/projects/som/sap-enclosure).